-Kerala in particular is known for its abundance of curative plants growing wildly throughout the landscape.
+6. Ayurvedic TreatmentsKerala, in particular, is known for its abundance of curative plants growing wildly throughout the landscape.
 Because of this, Ayurvedic treatments are particularly special in the state.
 Most people opt for an oil massage, which includes stripping down to nothing and having health-inducing oils made with local ingredients massaged into your skin.
+(Truth: I wasn’t prepared for this when I went, and it ended up being one of my funniest India travel stories!)
 Tip: Ask about a consultation with a doctor before your treatment, as these are often free of charge.

 Want to live your best life through travel?